bssbbsmd/Collaborative-Ranking/README.md

     ```

 ### Experiments
-Users can configures the settings in the config/default.cfg file.
-Some recommended parameter settings has been shown in that file.
+Users can configure the settings in the config/default.cfg file.
+Some default/recommended parameter settings have been shown in that file.

 Run the code